The Edge: Personal life

 Evans was raised as a Protestant and was, along with fellow band members Bono and Mullen, involved with non-denominational Christian group the Shalom Fellowship as an adult.

 Evans married his secondary school girlfriend, Aislinn O'Sullivan, on 12 July 1983.
 They have three daughters named Hollie (born 1984), Arran (born 1985), and Blue Angel (born 1989).
-The couple separated in 1990; Ireland did not have provision for divorce at that time but divorce was legalised in 1995 and the couple divorced in 1996.
+The couple separated in 1990; Ireland did not have a provision for divorce at that time but divorce was legalised in 1995 and the couple divorced in 1996.
 In 1993, he began dating Morleigh Steinberg, an American professional dancer who was employed by U2 as a choreographer and dancer during the Zoo TV Tour.
-They have a daughter, Sian (born 1997), and a son, Levi (born 25 October 1999).
-The couple married in 2002.
+Their daughter, Sian Beatrice, was born in Los Angeles in 1997 and their son, Levi, was born in 1999 in the same city.
+The couple married in Nice, France, in 2002.

 In 1992, the Edge and Bono bought and refurbished Dublin's two-star 70-bedroom Clarence Hotel, and converted it into a five-star 49-bedroom hotel.
 In 2019, they sold the hotel leasehold, but they continue to own the building with Paddy McKillen Sr.

-Evans has been criticised for his efforts to build five luxury mansions on a 156-acre (63.13-hectare) plot of land in Malibu, California.
+Evans has been criticised for his efforts to build five luxury mansions on a 156-acre (63.13-hectare) plot of land in Malibu, California, United States.
 The California Coastal Commission voted 8–4 against his plans.
 The Santa Monica Mountains Conservancy agreed to remain neutral on the issue following a $1 million donation from Evans and a commitment to designate 100 acres of the land as open space for public footpaths.

 The Edge reportedly has a net worth of £330 million.

+After living in Ireland for 62 years, the Edge became an Irish citizen in June 2025 at the age of 63.

+Discography

 Philanthropy

 The Edge, Bob Ezrin and Henry Juszkiewicz co-founded Music Rising in 2005, a charity that helped provide replacement instruments for those that were lost in Hurricane Katrina.
 The instruments were originally only replaced for professional musicians but they soon realised the community churches and schools needed instruments as well.
 The charity's slogan is "Rebuilding the Gulf Region note by note" and has so far helped over a hundred musicians who were affected by Hurricane Katrina.
 The Edge also serves on the board of the Angiogenesis Foundation, a 501(c)(3) nonprofit organisation dedicated to improving global health by advancing angiogenesis-based medicine, diets, and lifestyle.
+In 2021, the Edge partnered with the charity Love Welcomes to sell a line of guitar straps that were handsewn by refugee women and featured a Morse code pattern; proceeds from sales of the strap benefitted employment and support of refugee women.